Metropolia-ZeroUI/DoseLoop/README.md

 ### Main Features
 - Zero UI:
-    - Voice control allows users to add and change phone numbers by using their voices, which is particularly helpful for anyone who has difficulty manipulating a touch screen.
+    - Voice control allows users to add and change phone numbers and times for taking medicine by using their voices, which is particularly helpful for anyone who has difficulty manipulating a touch screen.
 However, there is room for improvement in the future.

 ### Dependencies